tdwg/website/conferences/2024/biss-editing/index.md

 Once the above reviews are completed and the editorial action(s) are recommended, the Volume editors conduct their own reviews and will be the ones to communicate with authors either to recommend revisions (may be an iterative process) or to approve the abstract for publication.

-The [status of the abstract](/conference/2024/biss-editing/#abstract-status) changes with each decision and Session editors will receive notifications about submission of revised abstracts (message is indistinguishable from "new") as well as when abstracts are approved for publication and published.
+The [status of the abstract](/conferences/2024/biss-editing/#abstract-status) changes with each decision and Session editors will receive notifications about submission of revised abstracts (message is indistinguishable from "new") as well as when abstracts are approved for publication and published.
 It is not required that you re-review any abstract but it is recommended if extensive changes were requested, particularly to content.
 Otherwise the Volume editors will deal with revised abstracts (if they require a second opinion, they will request it of you).

 # Additional information about ARPHA

 ## Revision history

 Confused about who has reviewed or touched an abstract?
 Access the Revision history from your [dashboard](https://arpha.pensoft.net/dashboard?showall=1&state_type=23) for the abstract or use the counterclockwise icon in the top ribbon of the ARPHA writing tool.
+See also [Compare Manuscript Versions](https://arpha.pensoft.net/tips/Compare-Manuscript-Versions).

 ## Abstract status